HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-improve.md

 allows the system to gather more evidence and learn better weights for the features.

-We created an additional dataset with more sentences in `$DEEPDIVE_HOME/examples/tutorial_example/step3-more-data/data/sentences_dump_large.csv`.
-Copy this file, the file `$DEEPDIVE_HOME/examples/tutorial_example/step3-more-data/run.sh`, and the file `$DEEPDIVE_HOME/examples/tutorial_example/step3-more-data/setup_database.sh` to the `$APP_HOME` directory, and execute `./run.sh`: it will setup a new database `deepdive_spouse_large` and run the application using this database.
+The data archive that we downloaded at the beginning of the tutorial contains a additional dataset with more sentences (`$APP_HOME/data/sentences_dump_large.csv`).
+Copy the file `$DEEPDIVE_HOME/examples/tutorial_example/step3-more-data/run.sh`, and the file `$DEEPDIVE_HOME/examples/tutorial_example/step3-more-data/setup_database.sh` to the `$APP_HOME` directory, and execute `./run.sh`: it will setup a new database `deepdive_spouse_large` containing the enlarged dataset and run the application using this database.

 At the end, you can analyze the results using MindTagger as described before, but make sure to update the database name in `braindump.conf`.